xmos/lib_audio_dsp/doc/dsp_components/modules/signal_chain.rst

 Will apply a gain to all N samples and add then together.
 Will round and saturate the output to the Q31 range.
 The gain must be in ``Q_GAIN`` format.

+.. tab:: C API

+    .. only:: latex

+        .. rubric:: C API

     .. doxygenfunction:: adsp_mixer

     Another way to implement mixer will be to multiply-accumulate samples into a 64-bit word and saturate it to a 32-bit word using:

     .. doxygenfunction:: adsp_saturate_32b

+.. tab:: Python API

+    .. only:: latex

+        .. rubric:: Python API

     .. autoclass:: audio_dsp.dsp.signal_chain.mixer
         :noindex:

         .. automethod:: process_channels
             :noindex:

 .. _VolumeControl: